-If you love fixing your sweet craving quickly with mug cakes as I do I also recommend you try my
+If you love fixing your sweet craving quickly with mug cakes as I do, I also recommend trying:

-In a small bowl, add peanut butter, coconut oil and almond milk.
-Microwave 30 seconds or until the coconut oil is soft and almost melted.
-Whisk to combine until all the ingredients form comes together into a cream.
+- In a small bowl, add peanut butter, coconut oil, and almond milk.
+Microwave for 30 seconds or until the coconut oil is soft and almost melted.
+Whisk to combine until all the ingredients come together into a cream.

-Serve immediately with unsweetened whipped cream or an extra drizzle of warm peanut butter (will adds with carbs!)
+- Serve immediately with unsweetened whipped cream or an extra drizzle of warm peanut butter (will adds some carbs!)

 To save your own private notes on your favorite recipes, join Sweetashoney Members!